footworkjs/footwork-documentation/docs/router-custom.md

 ### params (any)

-If provided, this value will be provided to the controller callback.
+This value will be provided to the controller callback.

 ```javascript
 {